matweldon/markdown_llm/README.md

 # %Assistant
 Margaret
 ```

+> [!TIP]
+> If you have the `code` command configured in your PATH, you can
+> create a new file with `llmd new_file.md` and start typing the prompt.
+> Then run the command again to get the response.

 You can also comment out parts of the conversation using `<!--llm` and `llm-->`.
 This allows you to edit the conversation history, for example to rerun responses to obtain a sample of several different answers.